htdepot/HGT/README.md

 ## Brief
 This is an implementation of **Inferring Tissue Microstructure from Undersampled Diffusion MRI via a Hybrid Graph Transformer** by **Pytorch**.

-We jointly consider the information in both x-space and q-space with our HGT, overcoming the limitations of existing methods that are unable to make full use of joint x-q space information.
+In this work, we jointly consider the information in both x-space and q-space, overcoming the limitations of existing methods that are unable to make full use of joint x-q space information.
+The highlights of our work lie in three-fold:

+- We propose a hybrid graph transformer (HGT) to jointly consider the information in both x-space and q-space for improving the accuracy of microstructural estimation.
+- Our HGT is the first transformer dedicated to microstructure estimation with an improved architecture equipped with residual and dense connections.
-- We have performed extensive experiments on the [HCP](https://db.humanconnectome.org/) data to evaluate our HGT.
+- Extensive experiments on data from the [Human Connectome Project](https://db.humanconnectome.org/) demonstrate the advantages of our HGT over cutting-edge models.
-- We predicted typical microstructure models such as NODDI and DKI
-- We uniformly select 30 gradients with b = 1000 s/$\text{mm}^{\text{2}}$ from the raw HCP data to simulate the undersampled DMRI data used as input to train our model.
-- Another undersampling pattern is a two-shell case with 60 uniform gradients, i.e., 30 for b = 1000 s/$\text{mm}^{\text{2}}$, 30 for b = 2000 s/$\text{mm}^{\text{2}}$, which is recommended for typical microstructure models, such as NODDI.

 ## Model
 <img src="./misc/model.png" alt="show" style="zoom:90%;" />
-The model is divided into two modules: q-space learning with a GNN and x-space learning with a Transformer.
-CRDT denotes Cascaded Residual Dense Transformer.
-TransLayer is short for the Transformer layer.
-SRA denotes spatial-reduction attention.
-Finally, after a linear layer, the expected microstructure estimations are obtained
+An overview of HGT.
+The model consists of two modules: q-space learning with a GNN and x-space learning with a transformer.
+RDT: Residual Dense Transformer; TransLayer: Transformer layer; SRA: Spatial-Reduction Attention.

 ## Results
 We trained the network with an NVIDIA GeForce GTX 2080 GPU with 8GB RAM.

-The results of prediction NODDI on 30 gradient directions on one shell are as follows.
+Quantitative evaluation of NODDI indices using PSNR, SSIM, and NRMSE for single-shell undersampled data (30 gradient directions total for b=1000 s/mm2).
+The best results are in **bold**.
 <img src="./misc/result_noddi_30.png" alt="show" style="zoom:90%;" />

-The results of prediction DKI on 30 gradient directions on one shells are as follows.
+Quantitative evaluation of DKI indices using PSNR, SSIM, and NRMSE for single-shell undersampled data (30 gradient directions total for b=1000 s/mm2).
+The best results are in **bold**.
 <img src="./misc/result_dki_30.png" alt="show" style="zoom:90%;" />

 ## Usage